Celine Mukamurenzi, Academic Director

-Jean Pierre Bisangwa holds a BA in management from Kigali Independent University, which he obtained in 2007.
+Jean Pierre Bisangwa holds a BA in management from Free University of Kigali (ULK), which he obtained in 2007.
 His teaching career began in 1996 when an American demining group came to Rwanda and he was trained by their trainers to translate between Kinyarwanda and English to facilitate communication between the American and Rwandan demining soldiers.
 He has been a teacher of Kinyarwanda at the International Language School in Kigali since 2004.
 He also teaches English at the Independent Institute of Lay Adventists of Kigali (INILAK) to Rwandan university students.
 Mr. Bisangwa was a translator for English and Kinyarwanda for Swedish missionaries from 2004 to 2007.
 He has been teaching SIT students since fall 2009 and also works with a variety of expatriate clients in Kigali.

 Mr. Habyarimana is an assistant researcher and lecturer at the Center for Conflict Management at the National University of Rwanda.
 He lectures on conflict transformation as well as civic and peace education.
 He received his MA in peace education from the United Nations Mandated University for Peace in Costa Rica.
 After obtaining his BEd in language teaching, Mr. Habyarimana worked for two years as a teacher of English and head of teaching staff.
 In 2006, he joined the National University of Rwanda as a tutorial assistant in the School of Foundation Language Schools where he was in charge of teaching English to students ready to commence their university courses.